quintel/documentation/modules/merit_order/Storage Project within Merit Order.markdown

 * etc

 #### Storage Capacity (power capacity)
 Storage capacity refers to the load that a storage device draws from the grid.
 Just like the capacity of a gas plant, the storage capacity is a power measured in Watts.
 In contrast to ordinary language, storage capacity does not refer to an energy content (thinking of AA batteries).

-#### Maximum Storage Charge (energy capacity)
+#### Storage Charge
-Opposite to other participants, storage is limited by its maximum charge.
+Opposite to other participants, storage is limited by its maximum charge content.
 Storage might become unavailable for further charging when full.
 Similarly, storage can no longer discharge when empty.

 #### Demand
 The request from consumers for electricity, in MW.

 #### Load
 The owner output from electricity producers (including storage in discharge mode) in MW.

 #### Load-shifting
 "In an electric power system, the transfer of loads from times of peak demand to off-peak time periods" <sub>[McGraw-Hill Dictionary of Scientific & Technical Terms, 6E, Copyright © 2003 by The McGraw-Hill Companies, Inc.]</sub>.

 This is a strict definition of load-shifting, all have to be fulfilled:

-1. It adds an extra demand to the grid  when storage is filled
+1. It adds an extra demand to the grid when storage is charged
-* It displaces production when storage is discharged
+* It removes production when storage is discharged
-* Electricity is actually taken out of the system and stored in the form of another energy carrier.
+* Electricity is taken out of the system and stored in the form of another energy carrier

 #### Electricity storage, power-to-power conversion
 Physical devices that perform load-shifting tasks.
 Storage is a net consumer of electricity. <sub>(With the exception of compressed air storage that co-fires natural gas during discharge.)<\sub>

+RICHARD: I dont understand these two last sentences.
+Could you rephrase/explain?

 #### Demand shifting, demand side management
 Shifting the demand of consumers in time.
 The net demand stays constant.

 #### Ramping
 As demand and generation from volatiles/must-runs changes over time, dispatchables have to adapt their output.
 Ramping refers this change in dispatchable load (the gradient of the residual load curve).
 Ramping does not refer to switching a plant on 'gradually'.

 ## Inputs